About the CFP® Exam

 The criterion for passing the CFP® exam is established through a process known as Standard Setting, during which CFP® professionals determine the minimal competency level required to pass the exam.
 CFP Board does not pre-determine the pass rate for the exam or have an established percentage of questions that must be answered correctly to pass.

-Beginning in November 2014, the CFP® exam will be administered in a computer-based testing (CBT) format during three 5-day testing windows each year, with one testing window available each March, July and November.
+The CFP® exam will be administered in a computer-based testing (CBT) format during three 8-day testing windows each year, with one testing window available each March, July and November.
 Candidates can select their testing location from Prometric’s network of testing sites, which includes more than 265 sites in the U.S.

 The exam is comprised of 170 multiple-choice questions, including stand-alone questions and sets of questions associated with short scenarios or more lengthy case histories.

-View a CBT tutorial, available at no cost to candidates.
+View a Sample Online Quiz, available at no cost to candidates

 Candidates progress through the exam at their own pace within the provided time allocations.
-Preliminary exam results are provided to candidates upon completion of the exam at the testing site, with results verified by CFP Board within three weeks following the end of the exam testing window.
+Preliminary exam results are provided to candidates upon completion of the exam at the testing site, with results verified by CFP Board approximately four weeks following the end of the exam testing window.

 To develop exams that reflect the current practice of financial planning, CFP Board conducts regular job analyses to identify the important tasks performed by planners and assess the knowledge and skills needed to perform these tasks.

 Exam questions are written by volunteer CFP® professionals.
 The exam questions are subjected to a rigorous, multiple stage review process, including a final review by the Council on Examinations.
 If you are interested in volunteering your time and knowledge for exam development activities, please fill out the volunteer application form.